Fergarram/research-vault/🗂 Cognitive Resesarch/📁 Cognitive Mechanisms/🧩 Attention.md

 ## Notes from meditation session

 I was in a meditation session and visualized attention as an entity whose constantly called by different things, for example, thoughts and sensations.
-I also saw how there is focus which is what happens when something (someone) in the space of awareness gets “attention” to pay attention.
+I also saw how there is [[🧩 Focus]] which is what happens when something (someone) in the space of awareness gets “attention” to pay attention.

 I imagined little raised hands, little people each representing a thought, idea, sensation, sound, etc.